Shard End: The new estate

 A plan of the new housing estate was produced at the end of 1945 and compulsory purchase orders were issued in 1946.
 Building of the estate started in the late 1940s and was added to in stages producing some variety in the housing.
 As usual, communal facilities lagged behind the building of the housing.
 Nine tower blocks were constructed in the ward.

 As a result of the construction of the estate, plans for a new church were drawn up.
 In 1954, construction of All Saints Church, a traditional Church of England church, began and construction was completed in 1955.
 Designed by F J Osbourne, it was the first new church to be built in Birmingham after World War II.
 On 1 November 1955, the Lord Bishop of Birmingham, Leonard Wilson, consecrated the church.
 This was followed by a visit by Queen Elizabeth II two days later.
 Nikolaus Pevsner, an architect and writer, disapproved of the building calling it "a very ugly church".

 Shard End Library opened in 1967 and was the first in Birmingham to use plastic membership cards instead of the traditional cardboard tickets.
 Some of the housing deteriorated in later years, but has improved as tenants have bought their homes.

 Development in the 1970s

-After the estate of the 1940s had been constructed, a large swathe of green land remained along the River Cole valley, this was called 'The cow fields' and those of us who lived there in the early 1950s - particularly at the 'Bailey bridge' end of Shard End Crescent - would have cows grazing on the fields just the other side of our garden fence.
+After the estate of the 1940s had been constructed, a large swathe of green land remained along the River Cole valley, this was called 'The cow fields' and in the early 1950s local people - particularly at the 'Bailey bridge' end of Shard End Crescent - would have cows grazing on the fields there.
 This rare open space in a city provided valuable recreation space for the new and young population of Shard End.

 During the late 1970s, however, this tract of land was almost completely built upon and the area lost much of its charm.
 Since the building of this development, and a sharp decline in employment levels during the 1980s, Shard End has seen a marked increase in the problems typical of urban areas in large cities.